Carlos Tuimavave: 2015

 On 2 May, Tuimavave played for Samoa against Tonga in the 2015 Polynesian Cup.
 In Round 12 of the 2015 NRL season, he made his Knights debut against his former club, the New Zealand Warriors.
 On 25 July, it was confirmed that Tuimavave would be heading off to play in England next season for Super League side Hull F.C.
 On 27 September, he played in the Knights' 2015 New South Wales Cup Grand Final win over the Wyong Roos.

 2016

 Tuimavave was given the number 3 shirt for the Hull F.C. side in the 2016 season.
-He began his Hull FC career in a 60-20 friendly win over the Hull Kingston Rovers.
+He began his Hull FC career in a 60-20 friendly win over Hull Kingston Rovers.

 On 27 August, he would go on to make history as he played in the Challenge Cup Final for Hull F.C. against Warrington Wolves.
 Hull, having never won at Wembley Stadium in 8 attempts had to come back from 10-0 down with 20 minutes to go to win the game 12-10, giving him his first major trophy and going down in the history books as part of the first Hull team to win at Wembley.